frkl/whattomine/README.md

 ## Install dependencies

-For a fresh Ubuntu install, The following packages need to be installed.
+For a fresh Ubuntu install, the following packages need to be installed.

 ```
 sudo apt-get update